 Names: The genus name, Euphorbia, is said to refer to Euphorbus, the Greek physician of King Juba II on Numidia.
 Euphorbus found medicinal uses of certain plants of this genus.
 Carl Linnaeus named the genus after him.
 The species name, cyathophora, is from two Greek words for 'cup-bearer' and refer to the cup-shaped base of the flower containing the glands.
-The author name for the plant classification, ‘Murray’ refers to Johan Andreas Murray (1740-1791), Swedish physician and botanist who investigated and published on plant derived medicines.
+The author name for the plant classification from 1786, ‘Murray’ refers to Johan Andreas Murray (1740-1791), Swedish physician and botanist who investigated and published on plant derived medicines.
 His most important work was the 6 volume Apparatus medicaminum.
 At some time in the past the name Poinsettia cyathophora was used but that is not accepted today.

 Comparisons: There are a number of similarities of this plant to E. heterophylla which goes by many of the same common names.
 Some references state that E. heterophylla is the species that has the variable leaf shape; Flora of North America (Ref. #W7 Vol.12) agrees that it does but also states that E. cyathophora has this polymorphic leaf shape, but not to as great an extent.
-The plants that were historically present in the Garden seem to have had both leaf shapes as the historical photos below show.
+The plants that were historically present in the Garden seem to have had a variable leaf shape as the historical photos below show.
 The Minnesota DNR and the University do not list E. heterophylla as present in the state although Eloise Butler used that species name - see below.

 Below: A leaf of E. cyathophora - 1st photo - the upper surface is a medium green with just the suggestion of teeth on the margin; 2nd photo - the underside is paler color due to very fine hair with sparse longer hair on the veins.